m2osw/snapwebsites/snapdatabase/README.md

 # Database Access

-The library comes with a C++ front end library which allows you to manage everything from a very simple set of C++ objects.
+The library comes with a C++ front end library (client) which allows you to manage everything from a very simple set of C++ objects.

+## Circuit Breaker Feature

+The client actually connects to a local proxy system working as a circuit breaker.
+This pattern allows local applications to pretty much instantly connect and get current information about the database cluster status.

+This proxy system acts as a cache as well as a way to save data locally before it gets sent to the cluster, making it really fast to do reads and writes (as long as it is not the entire database).
+The cache is in part in memory and in part on disk.

 ## Cluster Object